How To Expatriate From The United States

 Q: Will my children lose their U.S. citizenship if I expatriate?

 A: Not necessarily.
-The impact on your children's citizenship depends on various factors, including their age, whether they hold dual citizenship, and their own intentions.
-It's best to seek legal advice regarding your specific situation.
+That said, the impact on your children's citizenship depends on various factors, including their age, whether they hold dual citizenship, and their own intentions.
+It's best to seek legal advice regarding your specific situation Not complicated — just consistent..

 Q: How long does the expatriation process take?